William MacDonald (serial killer): First victim

 The murders began in Brisbane in 1961.
 MacDonald befriended a 63-year-old man named Amos Hugh Hurst outside the Roma Street Railway Station.
 After a long drinking session at one of the local pubs, they went back to Hurst's apartment where they consumed more alcohol.
 When Hurst became intoxicated MacDonald began to strangle him.
 Hurst was so intoxicated that he did not realise what was happening and eventually began to haemorrhage.
 Blood poured from his mouth and on to MacDonald's hands.
 MacDonald then punched Hurst in the face, killing him.
 MacDonald then placed Hurst onto his bed, took off his trousers and shoes and pulled the sheets up over Hurst's head and tucked them in around all sides.
 MacDonald then waited there a while then turned off the lights and left the apartment.

-Five days later, he found Hurst's name in a newspaper obituary column.
-It said Hurst had died accidentally.
-MacDonald, surprised, had been in terror of the police arresting him for murder, even though he was certain that no one had seen him leave Hurst's room.

 Second victim

 On 4 June 1961, police were summoned to the Sydney Domain Baths.
 A man's nude corpse had been found, savagely stabbed over 30 times, and with the genitalia completely severed from his body.
 Alfred Reginald Greenfield became the second victim claimed by the killer soon to be dubbed "the Mutilator".

 Greenfield, 41, had been sitting on a park bench in Green Park, just across the road from St Vincent's Hospital in Darlinghurst.
 MacDonald offered Greenfield a drink and lured him to the nearby Domain Baths on the pretext of providing more alcohol.
 MacDonald waited until Greenfield fell asleep, then removed his knife from its sheath and stabbed him approximately 30 times.
 The ferocity of the first blow severed the arteries in Greenfield's neck.
 MacDonald then pulled down Greenfield's trousers and underwear, severed his genitals, put them in a plastic bag and threw them into Sydney Harbour.